gallettilance/gallettilance.github.io/README.md

 At the end of the semester, one team will be selected to present their project on the Spark Demo day stage.
 One team per project will be selected to present a poster of their project on Demo Day.

-### Re-Grades
+## Labs

-If you notice an issue with a grade you’ve received, please don't email the teaching staff.
-Instead, please submit a regrade on Gradescope within 48h of receiving the grade.
-Anything beyond 48h will not be accepted for a re-grade.
+Labs will be dedicated to helping you with your project.
+All team members must attend the same lab to provide an update on the project and plan the week to come on Trello - which will count toward the project grade.
+Technical Experts (TEs) as well as TAs will be available during labs to help.

 ## Midterm